Governor's Commission on Service and Volunteerism

 Theresa Testoni is an Executive Assistant at Adventist HealthCare.
 She is the Vice President of Membership for the Corporate Volunteer Council of Montgomery, a graduate of Leadership Montgomery and Co-Chair of the Community Service/Philanthropy Involvement Group, and a Member of the Superintendent's Advisory Board on Student Service Learning for Montgomery County Public Schools.
 She also volunteers with A Wider Circle and IMPACT Silver Spring, and Montgomery Women.

 Corae Young is the Assistant Director of Lifestyles of Maryland Foundation, Inc. She is a Youth Ministry Leader at Free Gospel Church of Bryans Road’s.
-Additionally, Corae serves as the National Night Out Committee Chair for Charles County Commission for Women, and is founder of the Strawberry Hills Civic Association.
+Additionally, Corae serves as a member of the Charles County Commission for Women, re-established the Strawberry Hills Estates Civic Association, and served as Chair of the National Night Out program for three years.

 Israel C. "Izzy" Patoka, ex officio, is the Executive Director of the Governor's Office of Community Initiatives.